-Relevanc e of treatment level to discharge (megaliters/year % of your sites/facilities/operation s this volume applies to Please explain Tertiary treatment Relevant 1,104 This is our first year of measuremen t Less than 1% SSE's thermal power stations treat some process and cooling waters using tertiary treatment methods prior to discharge back to source.
-Secondary treatment Relevant 21 This is our first year of measuremen t Less than 1% SSE's thermal power stations treat some process and cooling waters using secondary treatment methods prior to discharge back to source.
-Primary treatment only Relevant 25 This is our first year of measuremen t Less than 1% SSE's thermal power stations treat some process and cooling waters using primary treatment methods prior to discharge back to source.
-Discharge to the natural environmen t without treatment Relevant 26,025,546 This is our first year of measuremen t 91-99 Over 97% of the total water abstracted by SSE in 2020/21 was used in its hydro generation operations, and therefore was returned to the environment almost immediately, meaning there is no change of state and
+Relevanc e of treatment level to discharge Volume (megaliters/year) volume with previous reporting year sites/facilities/operation s this volume applies to Tertiary treatment Relevant 0 Much lower Less than 1% SSE's thermal power stations previously treated some process and cooling waters using tertiary treatment methods prior to discharge back to source.
+The closure of the Fiddlers Ferry power station in 2020 meant that SSE no longer required any Tertiary treatment of Flue Gas Desulfurizatio n (FGD) wastewater.
+Secondary treatment Relevant 14.9 Much lower Less than 1% SSE's thermal power stations treat some

-that no

-treatment is

-required.

-For thermal

-generation

-water is used

-for cooling

-and as

-process water

-in a variety of

-operations.

-The majority

-of water

-abstracted
+T T nunnanae -:l

-and returned
+process and

-for thermal

-generation is

-used for

-cooling

-purposes.

-Cooling

-processes can

-include

-recirculatory

-systems

-which reuse

-the water or

-once through

-cooling
+cooling waters

-systems.
-Both

-systems use
+using

+secondary treatment

+methods prior

+to discharge

-the water to
+back to

-cool and

-therefore

-there is no

-change in the
+source.
+Lower

+volumes of

 water

-between
+treatment

+using

+secondary treatment

+methods was due to

+reduced

+estimated

+sewage volumes at

+Medway, due

+to lower

 abstraction

-and its return
+and running

-to the natural

-environment.
+hours.

+-

+Primary Relevant 49.7 Much higher Less than 1% SSE's thermal

+treatment power stations

-For some
+only treat some

-thermal

-process uses
+process and

-the water abstracted is treated before discharged back to source (as described above).
-Discharge to a third party without treatment Relevant 1,656 This is our first year of measuremen t Less than 1% Water discharged to third-party destinations is from SSE's non- operational buildings, Slough Heat and Power biomass power station, Rhode, Tawnaghmore , Burghfield and Chickerell power stations.
-Other Not relevant
+cooling waters

+using primary

+treatment

+methods prior

+to discharge

+back to

+source.
+Higher

+volumes of

+water

+treatment

+using primary

+treatment

+methods was

+due to

+increased

+generation at

+the Tarbert power station and improved data collection methods.
+Discharge to the natural environmen t without treatment Relevant 23,893,261 Lower 91-99 Over 97% of the total water abstracted by SSE in 2021/22 was used in its hydro generation operations, and therefore was returned to the environment almost immediately, meaning there is no change of state, and that no treatment is required.
+For thermal generation water is used for cooling and as process water in a variety of operations.
+The majority of water abstracted and returned for thermal generation is used for cooling purposes.
+Cooling processes can include recirculatory systems which reuse the water or once through cooling systems.
+Both systems use the water to cool and therefore there is no change in the water between abstraction and its return to the natural environment.
+For some thermal process uses the water abstracted is treated before Discharge Relevant 1,535 Higher Less than 1% in 2021/22, due mostly to the decrease in generation output. to a third party 3 discharged to third-party destinations is without treatment from SSE's non-operational buildings, Slough Heat and Power biomass power station, Rhode, Tawnaghmore, Burghfield and Chickerell power stations.
+Other Not relevant Not applicable, SSE does not have any other water discharge categories.